CollectQT/quirell/readme.md

 Go to [http://localhost:5000](http://localhost:5000)

 ## Slightly less quick

+Create a gitlab account and clone quirell via https or ssh

 Install dependencies, which checks if a few things are installed (python 3.4, ruby, databases) and installs them if they are not.